adventuremomblog

 I’ve toured battleships before but I was truly impressed with how much access you are given on a self-guided tour of the WW2 Battleship North Carolina.

-With 9 decks available to the public, you will definitely want to allow several hours to explore.
+With 9 decks available to the public, you’ll want to allow several hours to explore.
 They recommend at least 90 minutes.

 WW2 Battleship North Carolina